PasiSa/AdvancedNetworking/_articles/environment.md

 ![Port forwarding rules](/images/virtualbox-port-forwarding.png "Port forwarding rules")

 Finally, you should be able to access your virtual machine from your host machine using ssh.
 To test it out, on your host machine, run the command:

     ssh -p 2222 username@localhost

 Particularly, the popular development environment VScode can connect to a remote host using ssh, in which case one can do development using the locally installed VScode in the host machine that actually operates on the files in the remote machine over a ssh connection.

-## Setting up the course exercise software
+## 5. Course Software Setup

 Many of the exercises on this course communicate with a tool called "adnet-agent", that performs different tasks depending on the exercise, and